Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Everest Base Camp Trek with Helicopter Return

 The 10 days Everest Base Camp Helicopter Trek is a perfect adventure for those who want to explore the Everest region in a shorter time.
-You will start with a scenic flight to Lukla, the gateway to the Everest region, and begin trekking through Sherpa villages like Namche Bazaar, Tengboche, and Pangboche.
+You will start with a scenic flight to Lukla, the gateway to the Everest region, and begin trekking from Lukla to Namche Bazaar, passing through beautiful Sherpa villages like Namche Bazaar, Tengboche, and Pangboche.
 As the trek passes within the Sagarmatha National Parks, you will witness breathtaking views of Mt.
 Everest and other Himalayan ranges.

 Not just popular for its beautiful scenery, the EBC trek is also a perfect adventure if you want to experience the unique culture and traditions of the Sherpa people.
 The highest point you will reach in this adventure is at Kalapatthar at 5,545 meters.
 This place offers a 360-degree panoramic view of the world’s highest peaks, including Mount Everest, Lhotse, and Nuptse.
 At the end of your trek, you will fly back to Kathmandu in a helicopter, enjoying sweeping views of the Himalayas and valleys from above.